Apratim-Haldar/Apratim-Haldar/README.md

 # 💫 About Me:
 Hello there, myself Apratim Haldar, an undergrad B.Tech CSE student at IEM, Kolkata.
-I am a passionate full stack development learner and am also preparing for GATE examination.
+I am a passionate full stack development enthusiast.

 ## 🌐 Socials: